Canon 1D X Mark II vs 80D

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DX Mark II) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (80D).
 You can compare the optics available in the Canon EF Lens Catalog.

-Concerning battery life, the 1DX Mark II gets 1210 shots out of its LP-E19 battery, while the 80D can take 960 images on a single charge of its LP-E6N power pack.
+Concerning battery life, the 1DX Mark II gets 1210 shots out of its Canon LP-E19 battery, while the 80D can take 960 images on a single charge of its Canon LP-E6N power pack.
 As can be seen in the images above, the 1DX Mark II has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
-In order to provide similar functionality for the 80D, Canon provides the BG-E14 vertical grip as an optional accessory (see here on eBay).
+In order to provide similar functionality for the 80D, Canon provides the BG-E14 vertical grip as an optional accessory (see here on ebay).

 Camera Model |